VicGomez77/Overwatch-Slideshow/Overwatch2_Pixelart/README.md

-# MarioKart_Web
+# Overwatch 2 Pixelart WEB

-This web DEMO is an assignment for our Advanced Web Design class.
+This web DEMO is an assignment for our Videogame Advanced Web Design class.

 The breifing was to develop a web showing the Demo of a game using html, css and js.

-We decided to do the web about Mario Kart Deluxe 8 and tried to design a serious verision of the game, maintaining its familiar aesthetic.
+We decided to do the web about Overwatch 2 and tried to design a pixelart version of the game.